 Ward decided to make a full-time career of teaching.
-But in order to switch, he needed his certification, and his friend pointed him to Governors State’s College of Education.
-“I talked to the director of an 18-month certification program, where I’d be part of a cohort.
-It was a good conversation and I signed up,” Ward said.
-After earning his master’s in Curriculum & Instruction in 2010, he said, “I went straight from there into the classroom at Kellar Middle School.”
+But first, he needed his certification, and a friend pointed him to Governors State’s College of Education.
+After earning his master’s in curriculum and instruction in 2010, he went straight into the classroom at Kellar Middle School.

 Faculty and cohort connections

-In fact, when Ward decided to run for the Village Board and later on, for Mayor, he relied on his fellow classmates for support.
-“We had bonded, and some of the guys wanted to help me with the campaign.
-They encouraged me.
+Ward said when he decided to run for the Village Board and later on, for mayor, he relied on his former classmates for support.
+“We had bonded, and they encouraged me.
 It was almost like Dr. Cross pushing me again.
-They’d say, “You can do this.
+They’d say, ‘You can do this.
 You’ve got to believe in yourself.’"